 SHAHID JAVED BURKI was appointed to the Board of Directors in February 2003.
-Mr. Burki is also a member of the Audit and Compensation Committees.
 He had a distinguished career with World Bank at various high level positions from 1974 to 1999.
 He was a Director of Chief Policy Planning with World Bank from 1974-1981.
 He was also a Director of International Relations from 1981-1987.
 Mr. Burki served as Director of China Development from 1987-1994 and Vice President of Latin America with World Bank from 1994-1999.
 In between, he briefly served as the Finance Minister of Pakistan from 1996-1997.
 Mr. Burki also served as the CEO of the Washington based investment firm EMP Financial Advisors from 1992-2002.
 Presently, he is the Chairman of Pak Investment & Finance Corporation.
 He was awarded a Rhodes Scholarship in 1962 and M.A in Economics from Oxford University in 1963.
 He also earned a Master of Public Administration degree from Harvard University, Cambridge, MA in 1968.
 Most recently, he attended Harvard University and completed an Executive Development Program in 1998.
 During his lifetime, Mr. Burki has authored many books and articles including: China's Commerce (Published by Harvard in 1969) and Accelerated Growth in Latin America (Published by World Bank in 1998).
-Mr. Burki is the Chairman of and a member of the Compensation Committee.
+Mr. Burki is an independent director.
+Mr. Burki is the Chairman of and a member of the Compensation Committee and is a member of the Audit Committee.